Ila-bura/MewMes_API/README.md

 ## **Database Schema**

-The plan for this project was loosely based on the Code Institute Moments walkthrough project.
+- The plan for this project was loosely based on the Code Institute Moments walkthrough project.
-Most of the models are similar except for the Saved model, which has been customised to better suit the needs of MewMes app users.
-The Votes and Downvotes models were also added.
+- Most of the models are similar except for the Saved model, which has been customised to better suit the needs of MewMes app users.
+- The Votes and Downvotes models were also added to serve the purposes of MewMes app.

 ![screenshot](static/images-readme/database-schema.png)